For the second quarter of 2014, CBS Corp. posted

 spending, rising retransmission fees, and more syndication deals.

-Based in New York, CBS Corporation (CBS) owns top media
+Based in New York, CBS Corporation (CBS) owns the top media

-effect from fourth-quarter 2009.
-The company now reports under two
+franchises.
+The company now reports under four broad segments

 Entertainment Segment comprises CBS Television Network CBS

-Television Studios, CBS Studios International and CBS Television
+Television Studios, CBS Global distribution Group and CBS Films,

-leading online content networks for information and entertainment
+networks for information and entertainment and includes leading

-and includes leading brands, such as CNET, CBS.com, CBSSports.com,
+brands, such as CNET, CBS.com, CBSSports.com, GameSpot, TV.com,

 Cable Networks Segment comprises the premium subscription